-BioEPIC will provide a collaborative environment to enhance existing research through a suite of next-generation tools.
-These will dramatically improve scientists’ ability to conduct controlled experiments on interactions between soil, microbes, and plants.
-Instruments and computing infrastructure will virtually connect BioEPIC to relevant field observatories enabling the rapid transfer of insights discovered in the laboratory to the dynamic environments in the field.
+BioEPIC provides a collaborative environment to enhance existing research through a suite of next-generation tools.
+These dramatically improve scientists’ ability to conduct controlled experiments on interactions between soil, microbes, and plants.
+Instruments and computing infrastructure virtually connect BioEPIC to relevant field observatories enabling the rapid transfer of insights discovered in the laboratory to the dynamic environments in the field.

 Scientists are advancing understanding of belowground biogeochemistry in the soil-plant-climate system to inform prediction models.